Tinea versicolor: Diagnosis and treatment

 What a dermatologist prescribes depends on several things.
-These include where the tinea versicolor appears on the body, how much of the skin is affected, how thick the spots have grown, and climate.
+These include where the tinea versicolor appears on your body, how much skin has tinea versicolor, how thick the spots have grown, and the climate.

-- Anti-fungal pills: A dermatologist may prescribe these pills if the tinea versicolor covers a large area of the body, is thick, or often returns after it is treated.
+Anti-fungal pills: A dermatologist may prescribe these pills if the tinea versicolor covers a large area of the body, is thick, or often returns after it is treated.
 These pills are taken for a short time.
-But anti-fungal pills can cause unwanted side effects.
-They can interfere with other medicine that you take.
-A dermatologist will monitor a patient who takes this medicine.
+During this time, your dermatologist will monitor you.

 With treatment, the yeast is easy to kill.
-The skin, however, may stay lighter (or darker) for weeks or months.
+However, the skin may stay lighter (or darker) for weeks or months.
 The skin will eventually return to its normal color.
 To help even out your skin tone, you should protect your skin from the sun and not tan.